alexanderenrique/alexanderenrique.github.io/wrenching/T-Bird.md

 ## Work Log

+### 08/04/2025
+- Started pressing in bushings, very satisfying
+- even my wonky arm accepted the bushing with a little violence
+- removed the strut rods, and the sway bar came out with it naturally.
+They're real rusty
+- I'm missing some bump stops on the strut rod on one side, and I desproyed the one ot the UCA ball joint bolt accidentally
+  - I guess I wonder how necessary they are?
+I mean they were installed from factory so they must be a good-ish idea
+  - not sure if I can source replacements

 ### 07/25/2025
 - Just lots to paint, finished painting the control arms, brake brackets, hub dust cap, etc.